What's in a name? France's Le Pen proposes far-right rebrand

 - Name debate -

-Le Pen's bid to change the party's name does not have unanimous support at the grassroots level and has been heavily criticised by Jean-Marie, who sees it as an attack on his legacy.

-The party canvassed 51,000 members last year about whether it should change its name and on Saturday it emerged that just 52 percent had voted in favour among the 30,000 who responded.
+The FN canvassed 51,000 members last year about whether it should change its name and on Saturday it emerged that just 52 percent had voted in favour among the 30,000 who responded.

 That compared with 90 percent of respondents wanting a referendum on continued EU membership and 98 percent wanting to cut immigration to France.

-National Front members are to be asked to vote via postal ballot on the proposed National Union name and Le Pen has promised to abide by their decision, which will be made public in six weeks' time.
+FN members are to be asked to vote on the proposed National Union name and Le Pen has promised to abide by their decision, which will be made public in six weeks.